MRSIMM0/rekrutacja-astek/README.md

   * Build - to build a project you have to navigate into the backend folder, next use `mvn package` to build the project.
 Jar file will be located in `/backend/src/target`

-  * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn clean compile exec:java -Dexec.mainClass="src.main.java.src.Server"`
+  * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn clean compile exec:java -Dexec.mainClass="src.Server"`

 #### Frontend
 To run frontend navigate to frontend folder and execute `npm i` to install all required dependencies then run `npm run`